In the world of crowdfunding, there’s no such thing as a sure thing.

 For starters, the comment section can help you gauge how responsive the creators are.
 If there are tons of questions on the page and the creator hasn’t answered any, that’s a bad sign.
 If, however, the creator responds to most questions within a couple days, and doesn’t provide evasive answers, then they’re probably not out to scam everyone.

 On top of that, commenters often spot potential issues that you yourself never would have thought to inquire about.
-I’ve encountered numerous campaigns that make sensational (and extremely enticing) claims about a product — and then find those claims have been thoroughly debunked in the comments section by somebody who spent hours researching the project independently.
+I’ve encountered numerous campaigns that make sensational (and extremely enticing) claims about a product — and then, after checking the comments, I discover that those claims have been thoroughly debunked by somebody who spent hours researching the project independently.

 Sure, sometimes the comments are uninformed, inarticulate, and totally alarmist (there’s almost always a guy who type-screams “FRAUD!” and threatens class-action lawsuits after the shipping date gets pushed back two months), but those are the exception, not the rule.